Skip to content

 Key Beach Volleyball Equipment

 Beach volleyball requires minimal equipment, making it one of the most accessible competitive sports in the world.
-However, each piece of gear is specifically designed for the demands of outdoor play on sand, and differs from indoor volleyball equipment in important ways.
+However, each piece of gear is built for outdoor play on sand, and differs from indoor volleyball equipment in important ways.

 Beach Volleyball